radical-cybertools/radical.entk/docs/install.rst

 Installing rabbitmq as a system process (sudo privileges required)
 ------------------------------------------------------------------

-Ensemble toolkit relies on RabbitMQ for message transfers.
-Installation instructions can be found at ```https://www.rabbitmq.com/download.html```.
+Ensemble Toolkit relies on RabbitMQ for message transfers.
+Installation instructions can be found at <https://www.rabbitmq.com/download.html>.
 At the end of the installation run ```rabbitmq-server``` to start the server.
-RabbitMQ needs to be installed on the same machine as where EnTK is installed.
+RabbitMQ needs to be installed on the same machine as EnTK is installed.

 In some cases, you might have to explicitly start the rabbitmq-server after installation.
 You can check if the rabbitmq-server process is alive.
 If not,